Job submission

 streams)

-As the job is handled by SLURM in the background by the SLURM daemons on the individual compute nodes you won't see any output to the terminal.
+The job is handled in the background by the SLURM daemons on the individual compute nodes, so you won't see any output in the terminal.
 It will instead be written to the file(s) defined by --output

 and/or --error

 .
-To follow along in real time use for example tail -f job_123.out
+To follow along in real time run for example tail -f job_123.out

 Single-node, single-task example